 So the following are a few eco-friendly funeral ideas.
 So please keep in mind as you work out other details during this tough time.

-Instead of springing for the usual plastic caskets – the kinds that cost a bundle and are quite stately looking – try to find a casket made of recyclable or reclaimed materials.
+Instead of springing for the usual plastic caskets at a funeral, please go for the kinds that cost a bundle and are quite stately looking.
+All to try and find a casket made of recyclable or reclaimed materials.
 These caskets should not contain any plastic.
 In addition, they must be biodegradable and free of toxins in order to pass the litmus test for eco-friendliness.
 Want to do your due diligence and minimize your carbon footprint?
 Consider a casket from a manufacturer that isn’t more than three thousand miles away.
 Different kinds of materials to consider are bamboo, teak, hemp, cork, and so on.